 Several different medications are available for COPD, and many people require more than one to treat their symptoms.
 Depending on the severity of your symptoms, your healthcare provider may recommend using bronchodilators, steroids, antibiotics, or immunizations.
 Some medicines are taken on a daily basis, while others are only taken when symptoms of COPD become exacerbated.

-Chronic obstructive pulmonary disease (COPD) is a lung disease in which the lungs are damaged, leading to long-term breathing problems.
+An Overview of Medicines for COPDChronic obstructive pulmonary disease (COPD) is a lung disease in which the lungs are damaged, leading to long-term breathing problems.
 With COPD, the airways (the tubes that carry air into and out of the lungs) are partly obstructed, making it difficult to breathe.
 Chronic bronchitis and emphysema are two kinds of COPD.
 While smoking is the most common cause, there are other possible causes of COPD.

 Depending on the severity of your condition, your healthcare provider may recommend a number of drugs as part of your COPD treatment, including: